 The FHCF has the statutory authority to amortize its debt over a term of up to 30 years.
-Given the magnitude of the losses summarized in Table 1 in the prior page, the FHCF could use this full term (or any shorter term) for any post-event bonds associated with the financing of these losses.
+Given the magnitude of the losses summarized in Table 1 on the prior page, the FHCF could use this full term (or any shorter term) for any post-event bonds associated with the financing of these losses.
 Current market and economic conditions are favorable; however, access to the market can at times be uncertain yet critical to understanding the challenges facing the FHCF, especially after a large event.
-As summarized in Table 1 on the previous page and Table 2 below, bonding needs of the amount required for a 1-50 year scenario are normal by municipal market standards, but larger for a 1-100 year or 1-250 year scenario.
+As summarized in Table 1 on the previous page and Table 2 below, bonding needs of the amount required for a 1-50 year scenario are normal by municipal market standards, but relatively larger for a 1-100 year or 1-250 year scenario, although the FHCF received orders for its Series 2020A financing in excess of these amounts with \$5.7 billion of orders with a 5, 7 and 10-year maturity structure.

 Conditions in the municipal and corporate markets are favorable, having significantly improved in recent years.
-The corporate bond market has topped \$1 trillion each year since 2010.
-In 2019, corporate bond issuance was \$1.4 trillion, or 3% higher than 2018 issuance.
-The municipal market has also been very strong over the last ten years.
-In 2019, municipal long-term issuance was \$423 billion, which is significantly higher as compared to \$346 billion of issuance in 2018 due to changes in tax law regarding the elimination of advance refundings.
+The corporate bond market has topped \$1 trillion each year since 2010 and reached record levels in 2020 with approximately \$2.3 trillion of issuance, or 61% higher than 2019 issuance.
+The municipal market has also been very strong over the last eleven years.
+In 2020, municipal long-term issuance was \$473 billion, which is 11% higher as compared to \$426 billion of issuance in 2019 as issuers took advantage of record low interest rates.